-There, gender roles are quite old-fashioned, in many Haredi families men devote their lives to religious practice, so women are often left with the responsibility of not only having the family but providing for them as well.
+There, gender roles are quite old-fashioned.
+In many Haredi families men devote their lives to religious practice, so women are often left with the responsibility of not only having the family but providing for them as well.
 An additional problem is that women are often denied the chance to get an education beyond high school.
 For Haredi women who aspire to work, the options are low-paying jobs within their community, mostly as teachers.

 “I remember the immense feeling of achievement when I received the cheque.
 I could not believe they had actually listened to me and accepted my idea.
 It was my first meaningful experience of entrepreneurship.”

 Chavy was brought up to believe that job stability is not something to gamble with.
 She completed the Haredi school system and went on to be a teacher, working with children with special needs.
 She took on this role while also juggling a position as project director in a support organisation for victims of terror.
-She then become the municipal official charged with monitoring school attendance.
+She then became the municipal official charged with monitoring school attendance.

 Seeing how real it had all become, she decided it was time to establish her business ‘Chavy Erenfeld’.
 This was when she approached Youth Business International member in Israel, Keren-Shemesh Foundation, who provided her with coaching and mentoring support.
-She recalls:

 “Starting a business came with a lot of new issues, especially in the early phases.
-I really wanted “something like a big brother”.
+I really wanted 'something like a big brother'.
 Keren-Shemesh Foundation were amazing, I was paired with a mentor who helped and guided me through planning, pricing, cash flow and time management."

 Today, Chavy runs five programmes: B. Ed., MA in Educational Counselling, MA in Organisational Development, MA in Main Management and Organisation of Educational Institutions, and MA in Primary Education.
-She runs the programs in leading colleges throughout the country.
+She runs the programmes in leading colleges throughout the country.
 In five short years, the cohort of students has increased from an original 35 in 2010, to 410 in 2015.
 “We provide an alternative route to academic studies, while respecting religious and social constraints.
 The ultra-orthodox rabbinical leadership opposes this and many of my students conceal the fact that they are studying from their current employers in case they are fired on the spot.
-It takes a lot of courage but they persist because it is so important to them.”
+It takes a lot of courage, but they persist because it is so important to them.”